-- a) Deliver the Pendle Council Plan for Recovery from the Coronavirus emergency. - b) In doing so ensure we fully understand the impacts and risks of the emergency - c) In doing so engage with the wider Pendle community, especially business organisations and the voluntary and faith groups - d) In doing so reassess the ways in which we address our Key Challenges and embrace our cross-cutting themes - e) In doing so ensure we maintain good and comprehensive external and internal communications
+- a) Deliver the Pendle Council Plan for Recovery from the Coronavirus emergency. - b) Ensure we fully understand the impacts and risks of the emergency. - c) Engage with the wider Pendle community especially business organisations and the voluntary and faith groups. - d) Reassess the ways in which we address our Key Challenges and embrace our cross cutting themes. - e) Ensure we maintain good and comprehensive external and internal communications.